http4k/http4k/src/docs/blog/meet_http4k/index.md

 ```kotlin
 typealias HttpHandler = (Request) -> Response
 ```
 What does that mean in practice?
-Well - for one thing, it's less for your brain to think about because you already know the API:
+Well - for one thing, it's less for your brain to learn  because you already know the API:
 ```kotlin
 val client: HttpHandler = ApacheClient()
 val response: Response = client(Request(GET, "http://server/path"))
 ```
-For another, it means that since clients are just functions you can easily stub them for testing, and since applications and clients are interchangeable, they can be plugged together in memory without putting them on the network - which makes testing insanely fast:
+For another, it means that since clients are *just function*s you can easily stub them for testing, and since applications and clients are interchangeable, they can be plugged together in memory without putting them on the network - which makes testing insanely fast:

 ```kotlin
 fun MyApp1(): HttpHandler = { Response(OK) }